lukebussey/attrify/README.md

 ### `timeout` (Number)

 Default session timeout in minutes.
-This should match the session timeout used in Google Analyutcs.
+This should match the session timeout used in Google Analytics.
 Default `30`

 Passing in `null` will disable the session timeout and revert to using a session cookie.
 E.g. `timeout: null`